noi-techpark/infrastructure-v2/monitoring.md

   -n monitoring --create-namespace
 ```

-**TODO Need to secure prometheus public endpoint with some sort of authentication using NGINX or whatever reverse proxy we are using.**

 ## Thanos
 Thanos is an extra layer between metrics consumer (like grafana) and prometheus.
 Thanos is useful to handle multiple instances of prometheus for High Availability and for long time storage.
 It requires sidecar and the whole Thanos stack to be deployed.

 Installation reference [here](https://medium.com/@dast04/full-installation-monitoring-with-prometheus-thanos-part-2-2-fe98fcdbe448).